thriveweb/davis-legal/content/pages/faq.md

     title: How do I employ a barrister?
 more:
   buttonLink: /contact/
-  buttonText: contact robert
+  buttonText: contact rob
   content: >-
-    Robert's costs vary depending on the the amount of work required.
+    Rob's costs vary depending on the the amount of work required.
 Cost estimates can be supplied once a brief is received.
 In appropriate cases Robert is willing to work on a deferred payment or conditional basis.
     Further details are available upon request.
   largeTitle: More
   title: find out more
+meta:
+  description: >-
+    Robert Davis is a qualified lawyer who elects to practice as a specialist advocate in courts.
+  title: FAQ
 ---